EGYPT. Anise (Pimpinella anisum) Seed, Certified Organic

 Anise seed is a popular cooking and culinary spice, and has a high content of volatile oils which imparts its licorice-like scent and flavor.
 It is actually the main flavoring in the popular candy known as black licorice.

-Anise is a beneficial folk remedy and has been used as a carminative for symptoms such as indigestion and swelling, nausea, and flatulence.
+Herbalists have used Anise to help digestive symptoms for symptoms such as indigestion and swelling, nausea, and flatulence.
 Those with lung issues such as asthma or cough may experience relief with the use of this herb.
-Due to the high volatile oil content, Anise seed produces an antimicrobial effect, helping relieve bronchitis when combined with other lung-appropriate herbs.
+Anise Seed's high volatile oil content produces an antimicrobial effect, helping relieve bronchitis when combined with other lung-appropriate herbs.

 Antehole, the oil component in Anise that causes the change from a clear to a cloudy appearance when water is added to Anise-based alcoholic beverages, is a phytoestrogen that has shown value in relieving menopausal symptoms, and Anise is a traditional galactogogue and anti-leucorrhea herb.
 Animal studies with Anise have also shown antidepressant activity.
 A clinical trial using Anise-based nose drops showed significant improvement of postnasal drip and nasal obstruction, confirming another traditional use of the herb.